BurrowBird/4chan-Thread-Muncher/Readme.txt

 Muncher is 99 % vibe coded, using free versions of Grok, Claude and Gemini.
 Muncher has some quirks.
 Feel free to fix them.

-Muncher tries to prevent downloading duplicates by various means.
+Muncher tries to prevent downloading duplicates.
 If you want to redownload the same thread twice, use the Forget buttons.

 You can add threads by ID or via a search (within a board).